mertkipcak/LiftOff/README.md

 ## Phase 4: Task 3

-For now, the only coupling I see int the design diagram is the field LiftOffGame in the class (as LiftOffGame can also be reached from GamePanel.
+For now, I don't see any coupling in the design diagram.
 If I was to improve on this project I would change fields to use the observer pattern.